georgeonalo/GitOps/README.md

 ![repo 2](https://user-images.githubusercontent.com/115881685/215599843-cb39bd01-d67f-409d-b036-74d09f934678.png)
 Our application code is *app.py*.
-It is a very simple python program, which is importing the library flask and just returning Hello, Docker project!
+It is a very simple python program, which is importing the library flask and just returning pls subscribe, like and comment on this video, TY!!!

 ![repo 3](https://user-images.githubusercontent.com/115881685/215601234-51d90fb6-7a68-4694-82e4-685522b55f7d.png)